Close-range Human Following Control on a Cane-type Robot with Multi-camera Fusion: Method

-In this study, we focused on validating the feasibility and efficacy of the cane robot with close-range human following control.
-The velocity tracking performance of the robot was also evaluated.
-Six healthy subjects without joint injuries (four males and two females, age 24.3 ± 0.94 years, height 1.68 ± 0.05 m, weight 59.17 ± 6.36 kg) participated in the human testing.
-The individual specifications are listed in \textbf{Table I}.
-This study was approved by the Southern University of Science and Technology, Human Participants Ethics Committee (20220030), and all participants provided informed consent before experiments.
+This study focused on validating the feasibility and efficacy of the cane robot with close-range human following control.
+This study involved human participants and was approved by the Southern University of Science and Technology, Human Participants Ethics Committee (No.20220030).